 This week I interviewed Ryan Armstrong of the pseudoscience watchdog group Bad Science Watch Canada.

-Listen to the interview at the link below or via the iTunes and Stitcher links at the end of this post.
+Listen at the link below or via the iTunes and Stitcher links at the end of this post.

 Ryan Armstrong is the Executive Director of Bad Science Watch Canada, an independent non-profit consumer protection watchdog and science advocacy organization dedicated to improving the lives of Canadians by countering bad science.

 Ryan has a PhD in biomedical engineering and an undergraduate degree in medical biophysics (BMSc).
 His research has spanned across multiple domains including bioethics, medical imaging, image processing, human-computer interaction and surgical simulation.
 He became interested in science-based activism after encountering false cancer treatment claims in his community.
 Learning that these practitioners were regulated health professionals, he found that the regulatory system was not adequately protecting the public.

 Ryan and I talked about several issues around “natural health products” (such as vitamin and herbal supplements) and off-label use of prescription drugs in Canada.
 These issues include:

 - proxy consent for children and others who can’t give informed consent.